mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 # Tutorial 1/3: "Run a commercial paper smart contract with the IBM Blockchain VS Code extension"

 These are step-by-step instructions to complete tutorial https://developer.ibm.com/tutorials/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/ on IBM Developer, part of the Tutorial series https://developer.ibm.com/technologies/blockchain/series/blockchain-running-enhancing-commercial-paper-smart-contract
-For support issues with this tutorial, see my contact details in the [README](https://github.com/mahoney1/commpaper/blob/master/README.md) on how to get in touch.h
+For support issues with this tutorial, see my contact details in the [README](https://github.com/mahoney1/commpaper/blob/master/README.md) on how to get in touch.

 ## Preparation